 Over your air conditioner’s lifetime, it’s anticipated for it to need several minor repairs.
 But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just install a new one.

 Every air conditioner includes a SEER rating, which measures how efficiently it consumes electricity to create cold air.
 If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal rules.
 However, your air conditioner becomes inefficient as it gets older.

 As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
 Air conditioners with greater SEER ratings are typically costlier but could pay for themselves over their life span through more energy savings.
 And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Are you comfortable when your air conditioner is working?
 Or are you continuously dialing down the temperature to keep cool?
 An old air conditioner might have trouble keeping your residence comfy due to decreased efficiency.
 An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
 Instead of cooling at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

 Your air conditioner should provide cooling you can feel, not hear.
 If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
 Many of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Our Technicians Make Air Conditioning Installation Easy
+Our Professionals Make Air Conditioning Installation Stress-Free

-Reach us at 319-208-2351 to request your free, no-pressure estimate now!
+Get in touch with us at 319-208-2351 to request your free, no-pressure estimate right away!